Lanuitjedanse/FrontendCodingChallenge/README.md

 ## The rules
 -   The visualisation above is just a suggestion, it's up to **you** to implement it according to **your imagination**

+-   Most parts of our frontend are written in React, so using React for your task is an advantage

 -   Focus on **code quality** and **best practices**

 -   We expect some unit- and integration-tests.
 Use the testing frameworks you like